One of your first tasks as a new contractor is to choose and open a business bank account.

 What do you need to open a bank account for your company?

-Whether you decide to apply for an account directly or through an intermediary, you typically need to have the following information on hand.
+Whether you apply directly or through an intermediary, you typically need:

 - The names and addresses of all company directors